-Analysis Group Vice President Dov Rothman, Manager David Toniatti, and Associate Philipp Tillmann have published an article in the Journal of Competition Law & Economics examining the implications of production constraints for the pass-through of cost changes.
+Analysis Group Vice President Dov Rothman and Managers David Toniatti and Philipp Tillmann have published an article in the Journal of Competition Law & Economics examining the implications of production constraints for the pass-through of cost changes.

 In “The Economics of Pass-Through With Production Constraints,” the authors consider production technology that can only be adjusted in discrete intervals and/or is costly to adjust.